 The progress of the children is assessed at regular intervals by staff as part of the school's tracking process.
 Where progress is slow, the first response is high quality targeted teaching.
-All those working with children are alerted to emerging difficulties and respond early.
+All those working

 In deciding whether to make special educational provision, the Head teacher and SENCo consider all the information gathered from within the school (or from a previous school) about the pupil's progress, alongside national data and expectations of progress, and information from consultation with parents/carers.
 More specific assessment may be carried out by the SENCo, and professionals from outside the school may be consulted.